davidkhala/delphi-fabric/README.md

 3. [master] `$ node app/testInstall.js` to install chaincode and instantiate chaincode
 4. [master] `$ node app/testInvoke.js` to invoke chaincode

-dep: to import third-party package in vendor folder
+TODO dep: to import third-party package in vendor folder
 --------
   - dep could only be run under system $GOPATH,
   - my sample chaincodes have been migrated to ``github.com/davidkhala/chaincode``